Dry Needling, Western And Traditional Acupuncture Defined

 Traditional Acupuncture utilises meridian or other traditional points based on a Traditional Chinese Medicine approach which includes diagnosis and clinical reasoning using various Chinese medicine assessment methods and treatment paradigms.

-Physiotherapists may choose to practice using any one of the forms of acupuncture needling or may possess the skills to utilise the various forms in combination.
-Utilisation of any of the above needling techniques by physiotherapists is employed within the scope of physiotherapy and as part of an overall management approach.
+Registered health practitioners may choose to practice using any one of the forms of acupuncture or dry needling or may possess the skills to utilise the various forms in combination.
+Utilisation of any of the above needling techniques is employed within a practitioner’s scope and as part of an overall management approach.

-The suggested minimum training is two days for an Introduction to Dry Needling or Western Acupuncture.
-The Level 1 APA course or equivalent is the suggested minimum training for Traditional Acupuncture (which equates to 150 hours of learning).
-Following the minimum training requirements physiotherapists are advised to complete 30 hours of continuing professional development (such as attending meetings, reading journals or attending workshops) on physiotherapy acupuncture over a three year period to remain competent in this field of practice.
+The suggested minimum training is two days for an Introduction to Dry Needling or Western Acupuncture which forms the minimum training required for coverage under professional indemnity insurance.
+Following the minimum training requirements it is advised to complete 30 hours of continuing professional development (such as attending meetings, reading journals or attending courses or workshops) on acupuncture or dry needling over a three year period to remain competent in this field of practice.